 Each student joins a tutor group within the appropriate year and spends time each day with the tutor.
 The tutor provides a first contact point for parents who have a pastoral question about their child.
 A Head of Year has pastoral responsibility for each year group, with a brief to ensure that each student fulfils his or her potential.
-The form tutor usually stays with the students for five years.

 We work hard with parents/carers to ensure high attendance rates for all students.
 A telephone, text message and e-mail system ensures speedy contact with parents/careers in the event of any unforeseen absence.

 We collect and use data on student performance regularly: internal and external assessments, marks and test scores are all used to make sure we set stretching targets for all of our students.
 All of our students have individually set targets in all subjects.

 Grade monitoring reports are sent home on a regular basis to parents/carers.
 There is at least one subject teacher parents’ evening each year, giving parents/careers the opportunity to discuss progress.

 All students have the same curriculum entitlement, regardless of ability or need.
 We will ensure that students with statements of special educational needs / EHCPs will receive the appropriate support.

 Students are screened by using standardised test scores when they start at the Academy.
 We also look at reports from present or previous staff.